pavelveter/glowcontrol/README.md

 ---

-Illuminate your life with the power of Bash and Yeelight—experience GlowControl today!
+Illuminate your life with the power of Bash and Yeelight — experience GlowControl today!

+p.s.
+Based on github.com/shyamvalsan/YeelightController